Telstra Corporation Limited – Annual report – 30 June 2020

-Revenue arises from fixed network services contracts, including usage based contracts and fixed bundles, with a term of up to two years.
-Other contracts provide data and IP and mobile products such as interconnect, domestic roaming, bulk SMS and postpaid mobile services.
+Revenue arises from fixed network service contracts, including usage based contracts and fixed bundles, with a term of up to two years.
+Other contracts provide data and IP and mobile products such as interconnect, domestic roaming, bulk SMS and post-paid mobile services.

 Insignificant annual revenue arises under long-term network capacity contracts (i.e. IRUs), however some of those contracts have a fixed term of up to 15 years.

 Telstra Wholesale legal contracts are generally signed as multi-year framework agreements, which set out pricing for the agreed services, the legal contract term and any renewal options, incentives, discounts and one-off fees.
 However, usually until our wholesale customer’s customer, i.e. the end user, orders services, the obligation to deliver goods or services does not exist.
 Therefore, the accounting contract generally arises at the level of a service order of an end user.

 Some of our framework agreements specify a minimum spend commitment (i.e. a take-or-pay arrangement), in which case the accounting contract may exist also at the framework agreement level.

 Under some of our wholesale arrangements, we receive customer contributions to extend or amend our network assets to ultimately enable delivery of telecommunication services.
 Where the counterparty makes a contribution for network construction activities and purchases ongoing services under the same (or linked) contract(s), the upfront contribution is added to the total transaction price of the customer contract and allocated to the distinct goods and services to be delivered under that contract.